+Whatever your interests, you can count on GCC to help you progress toward your career goals.
 Every year we strive to offer more to our students, and to provide opportunities that reflect the demands of our community.
 This year is no different.
-In response to the COVID-19, GCC has reimagined the campus experience.
-Classrooms are smaller, ensuring that our students, faculty and everyone who comes on campus remain safe and healthy.
-We have launched online learning opportunities, so you can choose to attend your classes, in real time, from the comfort of your home or from student workstations situated throughout the campus.
-And we have established a system of support to ensure that your success at GCC is not hampered by a lack of access, through technology, to the resources you need to succeed.
+We have established a system of support to ensure that your success at GCC is not hampered by a lack of access, through technology, to the resources you need to succeed.